Favorite White Cake

 Update: I’ve recently made this cake with Swiss Meringue Buttercream.
 It’s also a great frosting for this cake.
 It’s not overly sweet, and it holds up for a very long time…longer than seven-minute frosting.
 So if you’re taking this cake to an event where it will be sitting out for hours, you might want to make this one.

 You’ll have 9 leftover egg yolks when you make both the cake and the frosting.
-Here are a few recipes you can use those egg yolks in,
+Here are a few recipes from various bloggers that you can use those egg yolks in,

 - Prep Time: 35 minutes